ThorD125/chrome-extension-for-a-thesis/info/plan_of_approach.md

 # plan of approach

-01. figure out how an extension works
+01. figure out how an extension works   - done
-02. what extensions all can do
+02. what extensions all can do          - done
-03. find out how to make an extension repeat the next ones
+03. find out how to make an extension   - done repeat the next ones
 04. find an exploit
 05. figure out how to automate it